Hermann Grab

-Hermann Grab (6 May 1903 – 2 August 1949) was a Bohemian German-language writer.
+Hermann Grab (May 6, 1903 – August 2, 1949) was a Bohemian German-language writer, critic and musician.
+He is known for writing Der Stadtpark in 1935 and Hochzeit in Brooklyn, which was published in 1957 after his death.

 Early years

 Hermann was born into a wealthy aristocratic family of Jewish origin in Prague, Bohemian Kingdom (an old name of today's Czech Republic).
 Although his parents were formally Jewish, Hermann and his brother were educated as Catholics.
 Hermann studied at the German Gymnasium Na Prikopech (Prague) and then entered German Charles-Ferdinand University.
 Later he studied at universities in Berlin, Heidelberg and Vienna.
 In 1927, he received a PhD in philosophy in Heidelberg and in 1928 a PhD in law in his home-town Prague.

 Life in Prague and writer work

 After short juridical praxis, Grab became a music teacher and music-critic of Prager Montagsblatt.
 In 1934, he published the first of his short stories in Prague magazines and in 1935 his first book, Der Stadtpark, a Prague novel, for he was said to be 'Prague Proust' (Joseph Strelka).